 Advancing Ecosystems Science Education via Situated Collaborative Learning in Multi-User Virtual Environments

 (07/01/08- 06/30/11) IES#R305A080514, Co-PIs: Chris Dede and Tina Grotzer

 Ecosystems science, an important strand of the life science content standards, requires an understanding of complex causal relationships.
 However, even after instruction, students often retain inaccurate interpretations about ecosystems’ structural patterns and systemic causality.
 With the research team of colleague Chris Dede, an expert in virtual worlds, we developed a Multi-User Virtual Environment (MUVE)-based ecosystems science curriculum called EcoMUVE to address these problems.
 EcoMUVE includes two ecosystems science curricular modules (pond and forest) for teaching various aspects of ecosystems science, These MUVE modules complement and extend the current curriculum of the Understandings of Consequence Project’s Causal Patterns in Ecosystems curriculum.

-The work on this site has been supported by the National Science Foundation.
-All opinions, findings, conclusions or recommendations expressed here are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+The work on this site has been supported by the National Science Foundation (NSF) and the Institute for Education Science IES).
+All opinions, findings, conclusions or recommendations expressed here are those of the authors and do not necessarily reflect the views of the NSF and IES.